CFSAN-Biostatistics/bettercallsal/readme/bettercallsal.md

 \
 &nbsp;

-Example: Run the `bettercallsal` pipeline in paired-end mode.
-In this mode, `bbmerge.sh` tool will be used to merge paired-end reads based on overlap.
+**Example**: Run the `bettercallsal` pipeline in paired-end mode.
+In this mode, the `R1` and `R2` files are concatenated.
+We have found that concatenated reads yields better calling rates.
+Please refer to the **Methods** and the **Results** section in our [preprint](https://www.biorxiv.org/content/10.1101/2023.04.06.535929v1.full) for more information.
+Users can still choose to use `bbmerge.sh` by adding the following options on the command-line: `--bbmerge_run true --bcs_concat_pe false`.

 ```bash
 cd /data/scratch/$USER